lebao3105/libtextworker/docs/index.md

 # Libtextworker

-Welcome you to libtextworker - a cross-platform Python library made for GUI apps!
+Welcome you to libtextworker - a cross-platform library made for Python and C++ apps!

 Before going further, you can look about the usage of this library in projects.